 Your son or daughter has joined or is considering joining a Fraternity or Sorority at WSU, now what?
 Many parents have the same questions and we've worked hard at finding the answers.
 Below are some of the most frequently asked questions by parents along with responses from current parents of Greek members, Greek chapter advisors and our WSU Greek Advisor.
 If you can't find your question on the list, give us a shout and we'll be happy to help!
-Email us at email@example.com or call us at 316-978-3022.
+Email us at firstname.lastname@example.org or call us at 316-978-3022.
 Another great source is the new Fraternity & Sorority Parents Guide online booklet.

 1. My son / daughter has decided to go Greek, now what?

 This is an exciting time in your child’s life – attending college with new surroundings, perhaps living away from home for the first time – and now your child announces that he/she wants to go Greek.
 Greek?!
 Isn’t that what the movie Animal House was all about?

 Greek life can be a wonderful experience for your child.
 Sororities and fraternities offer friendship, networking, community, and, for lack of a better word, fun.
 While most movies, press, etc. focus on the sometimes out of control socialization aspect, the truth is that students who go Greek tend to have higher GPA’s than the university average and are more apt to stay in college and finish their degrees.
 This is true at Wichita State University.
 Because of the focus on philanthropies, students also learn about teamwork, leadership, and the fulfillment of helping others as part of their Greek experience, which can help shape their adult lives in terms of community service, perhaps even solidifying a career direction.